durgaprasadbukka/ABOUT/README.md

 I love translating complex clinical problems into clear, data-backed solutions—and enjoy a daily game of chess to keep my brain sharp!

 ---
 🌐 Thanks for stopping by!
-Feel free to explore my repositories below 👇
+Feel free to explore my repositories